• Skip to primary navigation

 These cookies are made without regular flour.
 There's also no butter and no milk involved making them not only vegan but also lower in fat than more traditional cookies.

-For more easy cookie recipes try 2-Ingredient Peanut Butter Cookies, Healthier Peanut Butter Oatmeal Cookies or 1-Bowl Chocolate Hazelnut Cookies.
+For more easy cookie recipes try 3-Ingredient Peanut Butter Blossoms, 2-Ingredient Peanut Butter Cookies, Healthier Peanut Butter Oatmeal Cookies or Low Calorie Chocolate Chip Cookies.

 Jump to: